Config Profiles#

 This gives us a stable place to evolve the config without losing clarity about what each profile is supposed to do.

-Relevant changelog#
+Relevant changelogs#